dungeons-of-moria/umoria/moria-manual.md

     those which are subsequently displayed.
 To display all minerals, just move the map around a bit with the *Where* (or *Locate*) command.
 10. Beep for invalid character.
 This is on by default.
 When this option is on, the program will beep for most invalid characters, such as trying to choose a spell that hasn’t been learned yet.
     When off, there are no such beeps.
 11. Display rest/repeat counts.
 This is on by default.
 When on, the program will progressively display the remaining turns left while resting, and for repeated commands.
 For those trying to play over a very slow connection, or for those playing on very slow computers, turning this off will make resting and repeated commands work much faster.
 12. Disable haggling.
 This is off by default.
 When on, all haggling will be disabled at the cost of a 10 percent tax on the final price on items you would otherwise have had to haggle for, and all prices displayed in the stores will be the actual prices you have to pay.

 The setting of all these options persist in the savefile, even after the character dies.

-`^P - Previous message.`:
+#### `^P - Previous message.`

 The Control-P command will redisplay the last message displayed on the message line at the top of the screen.
 A second such command will display all of the saved messages.
 This command can be given a count to specify the number of previous messages to View.
 At present, only 22 messages are saved.

-`^K (^Q) - Kill the character.`:
+#### `^K (^Q) - Kill the character.`

 To exit the game without saving the character (i.e. killing the character) use the Control-K command.
 Once exited in this manner, the character is nonrecoverable.

-`^X - Save the character and exit the game.`:
+#### `^X - Save the character and exit the game.`

 To save the game so that it can be restarted later, use the Control-X command.
 Save files will also be generated if the game crashes due to a system error.
 When the character dies, a reduced savefile is produced containing only the monster memory, and the option settings.

-`{ - Inscribe an object.`:
+#### `{ - Inscribe an object.`

 This command can be used to inscribe any short string on an object.
 Inscriptions are limited to twelve characters.
 The inscription applies only to the particular object, it is not automatically transferred to all similar objects.
 Under certain circumstances, *moria* will itself inscribe objects: if they have been discovered to be cursed or enchanted, or if they have been sampled without being identified.
 In this last case, *moria* does in fact carefully inscribe every such item.

 If the inscription on an item is a single digit, that digit can be used to refer to it when using, wearing, or wielding an item from inside the pack.
 For example, if a shovel is kept in the pack with the inscription `1`, you can switch to the shovel by wielding item `1` without checking the full inventory list to find out which item the shovel is.

-`! - Shell out of game.`:
+#### `! - Shell out of game.`

 Use the Shell command `!` to temporarily exit the game to execute UNIX or DOS commands.
 The game can be reentered by typing exit to end the spawned process.

-`< - Go up an up staircase.`:
+#### `< - Go up an up staircase.`

 If the character moves onto an up staircase the `<` command will take the character to go up one level (e.g. one level of dungeon depth).
 There is always one staircase going up on every level except for the town level (this does not mean it’s easy to find).
 Going up a staircase will always take the character to a new dungeon area except for the town level, which remains the same for the duration of the current character’s game.

-`> - Go down a down staircase.`:
+#### `> - Go down a down staircase.`

 If the character is on top of a down staircase the `>` command may be used to go down one level of dungeon depth.
 There are always two or three staircases going down on each level, except the town level which has only one.
 Going down will always take the character to a new dungeon area.

-`. <Dir> (shift <Dir>) - Move in direction.`:
+#### `. <Dir> (shift <Dir>) - Move in direction.`

 The Run command will move the character in the indicated direction until either a choice needs to be made between two directions, or something interesting happens.
 There are options which determine behavior at corners, and at screen boundaries.
 More precisely, the conditions which stop a run are as follows:

 1. A creature appears on the screen, one already on the screen moves, or a creature attacks or casts a spell at the character.
 2. The character moves next to an object, or a feature such as a door or trap.
 3. The character comes to the end of open space, or the end of a passage, or a junction of passages, or a hole in a wall.
 4. Anything typed during a run causes the run to stop.
 The keyboard key causing this to occur is ignored.
 It is best to use a space, which is ignored as a command, just in case the run stops just before the key is pressed.
 5. Various changes of state, such as recovery from fear or loss of heroism, will stop a run.

 Corners are more complex.
 A corner allows a choice between adjacent rectangular and diagonal directions.
 If the character can see walls which ensure that the diagonal gives a faster traversal, then action is determined by the "cut corners" options.
 If it is set, then the character moves diagonally through the corner.
 This gives maximum speed (as is nice when fleeing a hidden creature).
 On the other hand, this option should not be set if more careful coverage is desired (as when searching) so that the character take two moves through the corner.

 At a potential corner, where walls are not yet visible ahead of the rectangular direction, the "examine corners" option is considered.
 If set, the character will move straight into the corner, which will light up all the corner and so determine where to go from there.
 This allows the character to follow corners in new passages.
 If the option is not set, the character stops.
 This allows highly cautious running where the character stops at all potential choice points.

 If the character moves off the screen while running, then a new section of the dungeon is displayed and the run continues.
 However, if the "stop when map changes" option is set, the character will stop.
 Again, this is an option for nervous players; after all, there may be a dragon on the new screen, and running into a dragon can be bad for the character’s health.

 ## 7. The Town Level